Turkish Airlines TK726: Airbus A330 Registered TC-JNP Catches Fire During Kathmandu Landing

 The incident unfolded at approximately 6:34 a.m. local time when flames were observed erupting from the right rear tyre of the wide-body aircraft during its landing roll.
 Airport firefighting teams responded swiftly, dousing the blaze before the aircraft was towed to Taxiway Bravo, where it came to rest in an awkward configuration — approximately 30 percent of the fuselage straddling the taxiway while the remaining 70 percent occupied the active runway, compelling authorities to suspend all arrivals and departures until 8:12 a.m.
 Among the evacuated passengers were several United Nations officials, according to airport security spokesperson SP Rajkumar Silawal, who confirmed the incident to ANI.

-Turkish Airlines Confirms Smoke In Landing Gear During Taxiing, Initiates Technical Inspection
+Turkish Airlines Confirms Smoke in Landing Gear During Taxiing, Initiates Technical Inspection

 Turkish Airlines, the Turkish flag carrier headquartered at Istanbul Airport, acknowledged the incident in a statement released Monday, noting that smoke had been observed in the landing gear assembly while the aircraft was taxiing after touchdown.